Jbleezy/BO1-Reimagined/README.md

 * Five: Pack-a-Punch door is now a 1500 point buyable door
 * Ascension: lunar landers disabled
 * Ascension: Pack-a-Punch door is now a 1500 point buyable door
-* Call of the Dead: director spawns 2 random powerdowns
+* Call of the Dead: director spawns 2 random powerdowns on death
 * Shangri-La: Pack-a-Punch stairs are open from the start of the match
 * Shangri-La: geyser in the start room is open from the start of the match
 * Shangri-La: monkeys disabled